Erik Bengtsson

 I am senior lecturer in Economic History, since December 2020.
 Before that, I was a postdoc here at Lund 2015-2017 and associate senior lecturer 2017-2020.
 I came to Lund from Gothenburg where I got my PhD in 2013.
 I became docent in Economic History in 2019.

-As of 2021 I do research especially in three projects.
+As of 2025 I do research in three projects.

-From 2020 to 2025 I am also active as a researcher in a large research programme led by professor Jenny Andersson of Uppsala University, "Neoliberalism in the Nordics".
-In this project I will work on the transformations of wage bargaining and economic policy in the Nordic countries since the 1960s.
+From 2020 to 2025 I am active as a researcher in a large research programme led by professor Jenny Andersson of Uppsala University, "Neoliberalism in the Nordics".
+In this project I work on the transformations of wage bargaining and economic policy in the Nordic countries since the 1960s.
+See for example my book chapter on the transformations of wage bargaining in Sweden from the 1960s to the 2010s, the book chapter on economic inequality in the Nordics since the 1970s, and the article on Scandinavian inflation-fighting in the 2020s.

-From 2020 to 2023 Mats Olsson and I lead a project on material living standards and material culture in Sweden c.
+From 2020 to the spring of 2025 Mats Olsson and I lead a project on material living standards and material culture in Sweden c.
 1680 to 1860, building mainly on probate inventories.
-Marcus Falk is writing his doctoral dissertation within this project.
+Marcus Falk is writing his doctoral dissertation within this project and he will defend the dissertation in the spring semester of 2025.
+For an example of research within this project, see our Rural History article on rural production capacity 1670-1860 and Marcus's paper, forthcoming in Social Science History, on the consumption of the same households.

 Teaching

-I teach general economic history as well as more specifically labour market history and the history of economic ideas.
-I am the course director for three undergraduate courses: World Economic History (spring semesters), The Economic and Social History of Sweden (autumn semesters), and The Rise and Fall of the Swedish Model (every second spring semester).
+Since I came to Lund, I have been the course director for three undergraduate courses: Global Economic History (spring semesters), The Economic and Social History of Sweden (autumn semesters), and The Rise and Fall of the Swedish Model (every second spring semester).
+In 2025, as I serve as deputy head of department, I will only teach the course on Swedish history.

-I am also course director of a tutorial course for masters students, "The History of Economic Inequality" (spring semesters).
+I am also course director of two tutorial courses for masters students, "The History of Economic Inequality" (spring semesters) and "The History of Economic Thought" (autumn semesters).
+Previously I was the course director for the masters' level course on research design.

 Outside of Lund I also have lecturer experience from Gothenburg, KTH in Stockholm and the University of Sao Paulo.